Superrehtard/old_diaspora_wiki/FAQ-for-Users.md

 ###MISCELLANEOUS

-***How do I delete an aspect?***
-In the list of aspects on the left of your home page, point your mouse at the aspect you want to delete.
-Click the little 'edit' pencil that appears on the right.
-Click the delete button in the window that appears.

 ***Is there a quick way to go back to the top of a page after I scroll down?***
 Yes.
 After scrolling down a page, click on the grey arrow that appears in the bottom right corner of your browser window.

 ***Are there photo or video albums?***
 No, not currently (but see [cubbi.es](http://cubbi.es/)).

+***Can I subscribe to someone's public posts with a feed reader?***
+Yes, but this is still not a polished feature and the formatting of the results is still pretty rough (you get raw markdown text, for example).
+If you want to try it anyway, go to someone's profile page and click the feed button in your browser, or you can copy the profile URL (i.e. https://joindiaspora.com/people/somenumber), and paste it into a feed reader.
+The resulting feed address looks like this: https://joindiaspora.com/public/username.atom  Diaspora uses Atom rather than RSS.

 ## What if my question isn't answered here?